opengovsg/postmangovsg-guide/campaign-guide/sms-onboarding-overview/step-3b-set-up-your-twilio-account.md

 The alternative is direct invoicing, which is only available as an option if you send more than 25,000 SMSes a month (or meet the minimum spend of USD$12,000 annually).
 If this is your preferred option, please contact us so we can put you in touch with our Twilio account manager.

-_Note: if you do not upgrade your account, you will not be able to send SMSes with your registered alphanumeric SenderID._
+_Note: if you do not upgrade your account, you will not be able to send SMSes with your registered alphanumeric Sender ID._
 {% endhint %}

 #### To set up your billing options, go to Billing > Manage Billing > Upgrade.